Fullspeed-Family/fullspeed-resources/content/appendix/glossary/_index.md

 A midroad bug refers to a bug in which it looks like your car clipped something in the middle of the road, resulting in your car getting a "bump" of some sort and can even push you completely out of the track.

 ##### Nose-dive
-A nose dive is a state in which the front of your car starts pointing downwards.
+A nosedive is a state in which the front of your car starts pointing downwards.
 In some cases it can be forced in order to get lower air time.

 ##### Reverse Turnover
 A reverse turnover explains itself really, you enter a normal turnover in reverse.
 This is typically done by having magnets at the top to avoid losing grip.